Prinsphield/GeneGAN/README.md

 GeneGAN is a deterministic conditional generative model that can learn to disentangle the object features from other factors in feature space from weak supervised 0/1 labeling of training data.
-It allows fine-grained control of generated images on a certain attribute in a continous way.
+It allows fine-grained control of generated images on one certain attribute in a continous way.

 ### Requirement